yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 ### Deploy the application to OpenShift

 Now that we have the database server ready, we can deploy the demo application via JBoss EAP Helm Charts.
 The Helm Chart application configuration file is available at `todo-list/deployment/application/todo-list-helm-chart.yaml`.
-You could deploy this file via command line, however, to do so you would need to have Helm Charts installed on your local machine.
+You could deploy this file via the command line; however, to do so you would need to have Helm Charts installed on your local machine.
 Instead of using the command line, the next steps explain how you can deploy this Helm Chart by using the OpenShift web console.

-Before deploying the application, let's creating the expected secret that will hold specific application configuration.
+Before deploying the application, let's create the expected secret that will hold specific application configuration.
 The Helm Chart will get the database user, password and name from the `mssqlserver-secret`secret object created before, and the driver version, the datasource JNDI name and the cluster password from the following secret:

 1. Execute the following to create the application config map: